mongodb-industry-solutions/retail-store-v2/resources/digitalReceipts/README.md

 Make sure to have the following tools to follow along smoothly and run this demo on your own environment.
 * MongoDB Atlas Account.
 Create an Atlas account at https://cloud.mongodb.com and provision a Cluster.
 You can follow the instructions from this article to set up your Cluster.
 * Voyage AI account.
-TODO
+Required only if you wish to generate your own embeddings.
+A Voyage AI API key is needed to access and use their embedding models.
 * Azure account.
-TODO
+Required to set up the microservices, as we use Azure components such as Functions and App Services.
+You will need an Azure account to provision and configure these components.
 * Install Node.
 This will be required to install the node modules which contain all the necessary packages to run our demo.
 * Install Git.
 This will be required to clone the demo repository.